We tend to follow people on Twitter because we find them interesting and the content they share relevant and helpful.

 - Businesses attract a 30% increase in recommendations from those who follow (or interact with) them on Twitter.

-In general, more followers means more credibility, authority, influence, engagement with your content, traffic to your website, opportunities for expansion and growth, online visibility and a whole lot more.
+More followers means easier content amplification.
+They give you increased levels of credibility, authority, influence, engagement with your content, traffic to your website, opportunities for expansion and growth, online visibility and a whole lot more.

-With that in mind, this post gives you everything you need to know on how to grow Twitter followers, with ten top strategies you can start to put into action immediately.
+With that in mind, this post gives you everything you need to know on how to grow your followers on Twitter, with ten top strategies you can start putting into action immediately.

 1. Tweet Regularly and Consistently